Real Face Chelsea In Champions League Quarters, Man City Meet Bayern - UrduPoint

 Inter, currently second in Serie A, 18 points behind Napoli, have not reached the semi-finals since last winning the trophy under Jose Mourinho in 2010, the last victory for an Italian club in the Champions League.

+If both Milan clubs progress, they would meet in the semi-finals of the Champions League just like in 2003, when AC Milan beat Inter on the now-defunct away goals rule.

-The quarter-final first legs will be played on April 11 and 12, with Real entertaining Chelsea at the Santiago Bernabeu first before travelling to London for the return a week later, and City at home to Bayern first.
+The quarter-final first legs will be played next month, with City at home to Bayern on April 11 and Benfica hosting Inter in Lisbon the same day.

-Inter were drawn to play Benfica at home initially but will now travel to Lisbon for the first leg to avoid a clash with Milan's meeting with Napoli at San Siro.
+Real will entertain Chelsea at the Santiago Bernabeu the following day, when Milan will welcome Napoli to San Siro.

-The semi-finals will be played in May with the final in Istanbul scheduled for Saturday, June 10.
+The semi-finals will take place in May with the final in Istanbul scheduled for Saturday, June 10.